-Prerequisites: Departmental Consent and OPAT 257 Rotation: Arranged alpinism, ice climbing, and glacier travel.
+Prerequisites: Departmental Consent and OPAT 257 Rotation: Arranged

+This course covers techniques and skills in mountaineering, alpinism, ice climbing, and glacier travel.
 Rescue, safety, and general outdoor travel technique are paramount in each area of the activities covered.
-Field trip to an approved area with an ACMG certifi ed instructor is included.
+Field trip to an approved area with an ACMG certified instructor is included.